Algebraic Number Starscapes: Geometry

+The space of quadratic polynomials parameterized by their roots is $\SP^2(\CP^1)$, a space built from the sphere in much the same way as the M\"{o}bius strip $\SP^2(\mathbb{S}^1)$ was built from the circle in Remark \ref{rem:MobiusBand}.
+See the text following Observation \ref{obs:RootsHomeo}, for the discussion of this.
 Not only do every pair of points in $\CP^1$ determine a scaling class of quadratics, but as a consequence of the fundamental theorem of algebra, every scaling class has two roots (with multiplicity) determining it.
 Together with the continuity of $\RootMap$, this implies that the roots map is a homeomorphism\footnote{This is an important argument in its own right, for it shows topologically the symmetric power $\SP^2(\SS^2)$ is the complex projective plane in disguise.
 In particular, it is a closed manifold.
 Compare this with Remark \ref{rem:MobiusBand} where $\SP^2(\SS^1)$ is a manifold with boundary.
 This generalizes to arbitrary degree $n$, and the roots map provides a homeomorphism $\RootMap_n\colon\CP^n\stackrel{\sim}{\to}\SP^n(\CP^1)$. } from $\Coefs=\CP^2$ to $\Roots=\SP^2(\CP^1)$.
 Thus topological properties of (projectivized) collections of quadratic polynomials completely determine the topology of their collection of roots.
 To strengthen this connection, we next focus on natural symmetries of the space of polynomials which are preserved by the roots map.
+We will see these symmetries are actually \emph{isometries} of natural choices of metrics on both the space of coefficients and roots, which will be instrumental in our proof of the main theorem, \ref{thm:QuadRoots}.